Principal Graduation Events

-In preparation for General Studies Class Day and University Commencement, you are required to complete the Class Day Registration and Graduation Survey, also known as the Blue Card survey, by Tues., April 22 at 12 p.m.
-The survey is an opportunity for you to provide important information such as the correct pronunciation of your name for Class Day and after-graduation contact information and plans.
+In preparation for General Studies Class Day and University Commencement, students are required to complete the Class Day Registration and Graduation Survey, also known as the Blue Card survey.
+The survey is an opportunity for students to provide important information such as the correct pronunciation of their name for Class Day, as well as after-graduation contact information and plans.

 The survey takes about five minutes to complete.
 Graduation packets cannot be released until the Class Day Registration and Graduation Survey has been completed.